Semyon Lavochkin

-Semyon Alekseyevich Lavochkin (Семён Алексе́евич Ла́вочкин; 11 September 1900 - 9 June 1960) was a Soviet aerospace engineer, Soviet aircraft designer who founded the Lavochkin aircraft design bureau.
+Semyon Alekseyevich Lavochkin (Семён Алексе́евич Ла́вочкин; 11 September 1900 – 9 June 1960) was a Soviet aerospace engineer, Soviet aircraft designer who founded the Lavochkin aircraft design bureau.
 Many of his fighter designs were produced in large numbers for Soviet forces during World War II.

 Biography

-Lavochkin was born to a family of teachers in Smolensk.
-After graduation in 1918, he enlisted in the Red Army and served in the infantry in the Russian Civil War.
+Lavochkin was born to a Jewish family in Smolensk.
+His father, Alter Ilyich Lavochkin, was a melamed, his mother, Gita Savelyevna, was a housewife.
+In 1917 he graduated from the Kursk gymnasium.
+He enlisted in the Red Army and served in the infantry in the Russian Civil War.
 In 1920, he began studies at the Moscow State Technical University, from which he graduated in 1927.
 He then served for two years as an intern at the design department of the Central Aerohydrodynamic Institute under the direction of Andrei Tupolev, where he assisted in the design of the Tupolev TB-3 heavy bomber.
 While at TsAGI, his colleagues included the French seaplane designer Paul Richard, as well as Mikhail Gurevich and Nikolay Kamov.

 In the early 1930s, he transferred to the Central Design Office, where he was assigned work on stratospheric aircraft, balloons and pressurized cockpits.
 However, as he came increasingly interested in the design of fighter aircraft, he moved to the design office of Dmitry Pavlovich Grigorovich, whom he assisted in the development of the Grigorovich I-Z fighter.

 In 1938, after combat experiences in the Spanish Civil War and at the Battles of Khalkhin Gol against the Japanese, it became clear that the Soviet fighter designs were lagging behind international standards.
 Lavochkin established his own design bureau in 1939.
 Starting with the LaGG-1, he produced thousands of fighters which formed the backbone of the Soviet Air Force during the Second World War.
 He is especially known for the La-5 and La-7, which are among the best Soviet fighter aircraft of World War II.
 The top Allied ace, Ivan Kozhedub shot down over 60 German airplanes, flying in fighters designed by Lavochkin.
 From 1941 to 1945 a total of over 22,000 Lavochkin fighters were produced.